hephaex/deeplearning-note/BERT.md

 # BERT-related Papers
-This is a list of BERT-related papers.
+a list of BERT-related papers.
 Any feedback is welcome.

 ## Table of Contents